ethereum/EIPs/SIPS/sip-68.md

 - Constructor & Settings
   - should set rewards token on constructor
   - should staking token on constructor
+- Pausable
+  - should revert when stake is called when paused is true

 ### Configurable Values (Via SCCP)